ABOUT US

 Over the years, running S-CAT has given me many opportunities to learn new skills, and meet fantastic people.
 The process of bringing a new product to completion requires hard work and attention to detail, but is extremely satisfying.

-My many roles at S-CAT include; Working alongside Dave to document the prototyping process, creating layouts and artwork for our case designs, liaising with manufacturers, stock control and ordering, building and assembling products, web design, accounting, general admin and shipping.
+My many roles at S-CAT include; Documenting the prototyping process, creating layouts and artwork for our case designs, liaising with manufacturers, stock control and ordering, building and assembling products, web design, accounting, general admin and shipping.